ShayHill/shayallenhill_site/_posts/2022-01-02-stop-asking-why.md

 It’s also a favorite gambit of obnoxious party guests and persnickety playground pedants who pester the rest of us with, “Never, huh?
 Well what if [you were trapped on a desert island \| they were the last man or woman on Earth \| someone offered you a million dollars \| the mafia threatened your family \| you had a gun to your head]?”

-And it’s the character-defining trait of countless heroes who *never* take a life, break a promise, remove their helmet, have a drink, trust an outsider, or ride an elevator–until they do.
+And it’s the character-defining trait of countless heroes who *never* take a life, break a promise, remove their helmet, have a drink, trust an outsider, or ride an elevator---until they do.

 But it’s almost impossible to make it work.
-Your characters are defined by the choices they make, so you’ve got to build a world where not all characters–even all characters with the same objections–would make the same choices.
+Your characters are defined by the choices they make, so you’ve got to build a world where not all characters---even all characters with the same objections---would make the same choices.
 That means, your protagonist needs to see two compelling paths in front of her.
 Let’s consider the Lord Beaverbrook story, in which a woman agrees to spend the night with a stranger for 1MM dollars, but not for 5 dollars.

 <div class="colleft" markdown="1">
 **If she says, "No"**